anandbn/sfdc-env-replace/README.md

 Two required parameters:

-- `-c` or `replaceconfig` : This is teh YAML file that has the replace configuration rules
+- `-c` or `--replaceconfig` : This is teh YAML file that has the replace configuration rules
-- `-d` or `basedir` : This is the base directory for your org confiuguration.
+- `-d` or `--basedir` : This is the base directory for your org confiuguration.
 This is the parent directory to `force-app`

-Two optional parameters:
+3 optional parameters:

 - `-t` or `--testmode` : This will store the original XML files in a `.bkup` before processing the rules.
 It's good to use this when you are testing your configurations.
 - `-v` or `--debug` : To log additional details when executing.
+- `-n` or `--rulename` : If you want to execute just of the rules in your YAML file vs. all.
+If this parameter isn't included all rules are executed.

 ### Replace Configuration YAML Specification